nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/document-templates-and-automation-rendering-service.md

 </#list>
 ```

-In this example, This is the input of the Document.RenderFeed operation:
+In this example, this is the input of the `Document.RenderFeed` operation:

 ```
 <#list This as oneDoc>